-Today portrait photographer Christina Dickson looks at the topic of Model Releases and gives some tips on photographing people in public spaces.
+Today portrait photographerlooks at the topic of Model Releases and gives some tips on photographing people in public spaces.

 1. Be friendly: Find a common discussion topic.
 Sometimes the easiest way to feel out a potential portrait subject is by striking up a conversation with them about a relatable subject.
 Good coffee.
 The behavior of a neighboring pedestrian.
 The weather.
 Let people see you as a genuinely interested individual and you can’t go wrong.

 2. Have a purpose before asking permission: If you are going to shoot portraits on the street, its’ best to have a reason you can give explanation for.
 Without question, people will ask why you want their picture.
 “Just because” simply won’t suffice.
 When I was shooting, I was up front about why I wanted to take someone’s portrait; I needed portraits for a project on the street culture of Portland.
 Most often, I received very receptive responses.